pyroscope/rtorrent-ps/docs/install.rst

 .. note::

-    During rTorrent instance setup, do not forget to change the value of ``pyro.extended`` to 1 so the extended features are actually activated!
+    During `rTorrent` instance setup, do not forget to change the value of ``pyro.extended`` to 1 so the extended features are actually accessible!
+    Starting with *version 1.1*, that activation is automatic.

 .. _Bintray: https://bintray.com/pkg/show/general/pyroscope/rtorrent-ps/rtorrent-ps
 .. _rTorrent-PS: https://github.com/pyroscope/rtorrent-ps